Can You Put A Crock-Pot In The Oven – Are Slow Cooker Inserts Oven Safe?

 It’s important to remember that not all slow cookers are the same, so always check the instructions that come with your slow cooker before you put the ceramic insert in the oven.

-What Parts of Crock-Pot are Oven safe?
+What parts of Crock-Pot are oven safe?

-However, a slow cooker’s outer casing and lids are unsafe to put in the oven.
+However, a slow cooker’s outer casing (the base) and lids are unsafe to put in the oven.
 They are not made to handle the oven’s high temperatures and will melt or become damaged.
 The metal casings and the Crock-Pot lids are neither oven nor microwave-safe.

 Another part of the slow cooker that you should not put in the oven is the outer part of the slow cooker, which has an electrical plug, heater component, and a control panel.
 This part is definitely not made out of oven-safe material and should not be put in the oven.